arashVsh/UCR-DatasetAnalizer/README.md

 Currently, this basic information contains:

-1- each dataset's name
+1- Each dataset's name

-2- each dataset's shape
+2- Each dataset's shape

 3- Number of clusters